 Specialized EMS technology for bariatric patients is becoming increasingly necessary.
 Alabama ranked second in the country for adult obesity in a study released in 2016 by the Robert Wood Johnson Foundation.
 The statewide rate for adult obesity in Alabama is 35.6 percent.

 “We are seeing an increased need for specialized bariatric equipment for patient comfort, as well employee safety,” Hargett said.
 “The Transafe ramp will protect our employees from back injuries due to overexertion, which are prevalent in our industry.”

-According to the Center for Disease Control, 21,300 EMTs and paramedics are injured or fall ill on the job each year, and 7,400 of those injuries are attributed to overexertion, which includes back, neck and shoulder injuries.
-In fact, an ambulance worker is five times more likely to experience an overexertion injury than an average citizen.
+According to the Center for Disease Control, 21,300 EMTs and paramedics are injured or fall ill on the job each year, and 7,400 of those injuries are attributed to overexertion, which include back, neck and shoulder injuries.
+In fact, an ambulance workers is five times more likely to experience an overexertion injury than an average citizen.

 Shoals Ambulance currently uses the Stryker bariatric stretcher, which uses motorized technology to raise and lower the stretcher minimizing the effort required by EMTs and paramedics.
 The Transafe ramp will use a motorized track to load the bariatric stretcher into the ambulance allowing for an overall easier, more dignified transport process.

 EMTs and paramedics completed training on the new system last week and the technology is available for use in the Florence and Lauderdale County area.